yegor256/blog/_drafts/_java9.md

 [Sun Microsystems](https://en.wikipedia.org/wiki/Sun_Microsystems)
 in 1995 as an object-oriented language.
-There were [many concerns]({% pst 2016/aug/2016-08-15-what-is-wrong-object-oriented-programming %}) about this claim about it's object-orientation and I'm also not sure that Java is more OO than it is procedural.
+There were [many concerns]({% pst 2016/aug/2016-08-15-what-is-wrong-object-oriented-programming %}) about this claim of object-orientation and I'm also not sure that Java is more OO than it is procedural.
 However it is officially object-oriented.

 There were many procedural features inherited by Java from C/C++, since